Friday, July 19, 2019 - Saturday, July 27, 2019

 Serve: We will offer classes and opportunities for people in the community such as computer skills classes, Legal Aid, career skills classes, Spanish classes, ESL classes, etc.

 Love: In all we do, we hope to be an example of Christ’s love to all people.
 We hope that those we work with will see the love of God through this ministry.

 Career Skills Café:

 Let’s speak Spanish!
 Have fun learning Spanish right here at Pender.
-Introductory classes will be held on Tuesday evenings, 7:00 – 8:15 pm.
+Classes are held on Tuesday evenings and will resume in the fall.
 Email Margie Koller to join us.